KittenLord/LocalizationLib/README.md

   - Try to get an element, and in case if it doesn't exist, create it and initialize with some value.
   - Verify that two localizations are using the same "schema", that meaning, they have the exact same "folder" structure.
   - Merge two localizations, adding missing elements and categories from one to another.
 After a successful (!) merge, two structures are guaranteed (I guess?
 Haven't tested it yet, lol) to have the same structure.

+If there is any confusion left, there are examples and tests free to view, download and experiment with.